paulhurgh/ProgramsInformationPeople/_sources/StringFormatting/ExtraExercises.rst

 .. activecode:: ee_interpolation_031
    :tags: StringFormatting/Interpolation.rst
+   :spacedrepetition: True

+   3.1 Provided is a list of tuples, the first is a name, the second is a city.
+Create a new list called ``user_info`` using these tuples so that if the tuple was ('Ashley', 'Kalamazoo'), then what is added to user_info is the string "Ashley is from Kalamazoo".
+Do so using string interpolation.

    info = [('Sarah', 'Mattawan'), ("Grace", "Kalamazoo"), ('Mariana', "Sao Paulo"), ('Kevin', 'Melbourne'), ('Srishti', 'Dubai'), ('Kathleen', 'Bagota'), ('Ann', 'Excel')]